|Theme||Mathematics, multiple worlds, a bit Minimalist|

 |Influences||DROD, and many others|

 |Licensing||GNU GPL v2, Commercial|

 |Platforms||Linux, Windows, Android, Pandora, OSX|

 |Official site of HyperRogue|

-- a new structure of the map (most roguelikes allow 8-directional movement, like Rogue, recently there are many new roguelikes which explore changing this geometrical structure: some games use 4-directional movement, and there are also some based on a hex grid; Hyperbolic Rogue tries hyperbolic geometry, which is very different)
+- A new structure of the map (most roguelikes allow 8-directional movement, like Rogue, recently there are many new roguelikes that explore changing this geometrical structure: some games use 4-directional movement, and there are also some based on a hex grid; Hyperbolic Rogue tries hyperbolic geometry, which is very different).

 HyperRogue II was a big update for the 7DRL Challenge 2012.

 It has been further improved to HyperRogue (III) after the 7DRL Challenge.